 University of Oregon – Genomics & Cell Characterization Core Facility (GC3F)

 Awarded to Susie Bassham from the Cresko Lab for her project “Play it Again, Sam: Exploring the Role of Structural Variant in Repeated, Rapid, Parallel Evolution.”

 University of California Irvine – UCI Genomics High-Throughput Facility (GHTF)

-Dr. Anand Ganesan and Jessica Flesher for their work studying wildtype and model knockout isoforms of MITF-A and MITF-M in rats.
+Awarded to Dr. Feng Qiao for his project “Revolutionize Telomere Biology in a SMRT Way” and Dr. Anand Ganesan and Jessica Flesher for their work studying wildtype and model knockout isoforms of MITF-A and MITF-M in rats.